-A traditional two-storey building within an 18th-century property classified as a historic landmark since 2010.
+A traditional two-story building within an 18th-century property classified as a historic landmark since 2010.
 Carefully restored and decorated.
 All furniture and decorations are original.
 All accommodations have a private bathroom and Internet.
 Breakfast is included.
 Rated as Excellent on TripAdvisor

 Quinta do Espírito Santo